 - Low-carbon dispatchable power is required in a net zero electricity system to manage variable generation, meet peak demand, ensure security of supply, manage network constraints and maximise the economic value of abundant renewable energy when it is available.
-Regen's analysis,2 in partnership with ESO, suggested that across GB 80-100 GW of flexibility capacity will be needed by 2035, with 20-25 GW provided by electricity storage. - The East Midlands licence area currently has 121 operational large-scale battery storage sites, totalling 172 MW and a pipeline of 7.3 GW. - The battery storage pipeline across the four NGED licence areas is now 19 GW, up from 13.5 GW in 2022 and just 2 GW in 2021.
+Regen's analysis,1 in partnership with ESO, suggested that across GB 80-100 GW of flexibility capacity will be needed by 2035, with 20-25 GW provided by electricity storage. - The battery storage sector has grown rapidly since the first commercial-scale projects were launched in 2016, as production costs have dropped. - The West Midlands licence area currently has 57 operational large-scale battery storage sites, totalling 96 MW, and an unprecedented 9.3 GW pipeline mainly made up of standalone batteries providing network services. - The battery storage pipeline across the four NGED licence areas has substantially risen to 19 GW in 2023, up from 13.5 GW in 2022 and just 2 GW in 2021.
 In context, NGED currently manages connections of c.
-11 GW of operational generation assets. - Based on analysis of projects in this licence area, 1.23 GW of the storage pipeline has either received or submitted planning permission.
-A further 1.28 GW of projects have some preplanning application evidence such as environmental impacting assessment screening. - Upstream constraints on the transmission network can impact the deployment timescale of projects in the pipeline connecting at distribution level.
+11 GW of operational generation assets. - Based on Regen analysis, over 1.9 GW of the storage pipeline in West Midlands has either received or submitted planning permission.
+A further 534 MW of projects have some preplanning application evidence such as environmental impacting assessment screening. - Upstream constraints on the transmission network can impact the deployment timescale of projects in the pipeline connecting at distribution level.
 These constraints have been directly reflected under the Falling Short scenario, but not in the three net zero scenarios.
 This allows the scenarios to represent a realistic range of potential future connections. - Due to the unprecedented pipeline of large-scale battery storage projects across National Grid's licence areas, the DFES 2023 includes an additional scenario, Storage Planning, which is based solely on the significant pipeline of projects with connection offers with National Grid Electricity Distribution.
-This is outside of the envelope of the four National Grid ESO FES scenarios, which aim to represent a balanced energy system at a national level and to which the four main DFES scenarios broadly align, due to the scale of the battery storage pipeline. - The East Midlands licence area has a strong potential for long-term growth in battery storage capacity.
-This is due to significant 33 kV and 132 kV network infrastructure across the licence area, high potential for solar and wind deployment which may be co-located with storage, high numbers of non-domestic properties with the potential for behind-the-meter batteries, and significant potential for domestic rooftop solar, which is now commonly installed alongside a domestic battery.
+This is outside of the envelope of the four National Grid ESO FES scenarios, which aim to represent a balanced energy system at a national level and to which the four main DFES scenarios broadly align, due to the scale of the battery storage pipeline. - The West Midlands licence area has a potential for strong long-term growth in connected storage capacity, though this is limited compared to other NGED licence areas.
+Factors that affect deployment of storage in the region include: - Widespread 33 kV, 66 kV and 132 kV network infrastructure across the licence area - Strong potential for both solar and wind deployment, which may be co-located with storage - A large number of non-domestic properties with the potential for behind-the-meter batteries (the West Midlands has the highest number of non-domestic properties out of NGED's four licence areas) - A significant potential for domestic rooftop solar which is now commonly installed alongside a domestic battery.

-2 Bridging the gap to Net Zero - a Day in the Life 2035 report, carried out by Regen and ESO
+1 Bridging the gap to Net Zero - a Day in the Life 2035 report, carried out by Regen and ESO

-Figure 28 - Electrical capacity of large-scale battery storage by scenario (including the Storage Planning scenario), East Midlands licence area
+Figure 26 - Electrical capacity of large-scale battery storage by scenario (including the Storage Planning scenario), West Midlands licence area

-Figure 29 - Electrical capacity of domestic battery storage by scenario, East Midlands licence area
+Figure 27 - Electrical capacity of domestic-scale battery storage by scenario, West Midlands licence area